Kat Dennings: 2004–2011: Feature film debut and further roles

-2011–present: 2 Broke Girls and future projects
+2011–present: 2 Broke Girls and other projects

 In February 2011, Dennings was cast in 2 Broke Girls, a CBS sitcom written and produced by Michael Patrick King and comedian Whitney Cummings.
 The series debuted on September 19, 2011, and follows the lives of two underemployed girls.
 Beth Behrs co-stars as a Manhattan heiress who lost her inheritance, while Dennings plays a tough outspoken girl from Brooklyn.
 Dennings liked the idea of reaching a wider audience with her work, so she accepted the role on the network sitcom.
 On May 12, 2017, CBS canceled the series after six seasons.

 Dennings starred in the drama film To Write Love on Her Arms (originally titled Renee) in 2012, with Chad Michael Murray and Rupert Friend.
 She played Renee Yohe, a Florida teenager who struggled with substance abuse and self-injury, and who inspired the founding of the nonprofit organization To Write Love on Her Arms.
 The film began production in Orlando, Florida, in February 2011.

 In mid-2012, Dennings filmed the independent feature Suburban Gothic, playing a small-town bartender.
 The film premiered in 2014.

 Dennings introduced The Black Keys at the 55th Grammy Awards on February 10, 2013.
 She appeared in a music video for the Hanson single "Get the Girl Back", alongside Nikki Reed.
 The actresses are close friends and are both fans of the pop group.

 The video premiered on April 4, 2013.
 In 2013, Dennings reprised her role as Darcy Lewis in Thor: The Dark World.
 She worked on the film and 2 Broke Girls at the same time, flying to London to film for six months between breaks on her CBS sitcom.

 In 2018, it was announced that Dennings would star as Abby in the comedy film Friendsgiving.

 Dennings starred in the Hulu comedy series Dollface, beginning in November 2019.
 She reprised her role as Darcy Lewis in the Disney+ miniseries WandaVision (2021), and in Thor: Love and Thunder (2022).

 Personal life

 In 2008, Dennings stated that Judaism "is an important part of my history, but, as a whole, religion is not a part of my life."
 She considers herself more ethnically and culturally affiliated than religiously so.

 From 2001 to 2010, Dennings maintained a blog, and also dabbled in video blogging on YouTube.

-Dennings lives in Los Angeles with her cat, Millie.
+As of 2021, Dennings lives in Los Angeles with her cat, Millie.
 She is an animal welfare supporter.

+Dennings does not smoke and abstains from drinking alcohol.

 Relationships

 From 2011 to 2014, Dennings dated her 2 Broke Girls co-star Nick Zano.
 From 2014 to 2016, Dennings dated singer Josh Groban.

-On May 6, 2021, it was confirmed that Dennings was in a relationship with musician Andrew W.K.; the two met in Los Angeles earlier that year.
+On May 6, 2021, it was confirmed that Dennings was in a relationship with musician Andrew W.K., whom she had met in Los Angeles earlier that year.
 A week later, on May 13, 2021, the couple announced their engagement on Instagram.
-Dennings has been a fan of W.K. since at least 2014.
+They married on November 27, 2023, at their Los Angeles home.